ABOUT SOLAR JEWELLERY

-A family business established in 1960, and now into its second generation, we pride ourselves on our New Zealand made jewellery.
+A family business established in 1960, we pride ourselves on our New Zealand made jewellery.

 From individual custom-made designs to volume production pieces featuring rings, earrings, pendants and brooches in all the precious metals.
 Precious to semi precious gemstones sourced directly by us from our overseas suppliers allows us to present very competitively priced jewellery and gem stones.